exajoy/griffin/README.md

 # Griffin - A lightweight gRPC-Web and gRPC proxy

-In my previous role, we struggled with slow Pod cold starts.
+In my previous role, I struggled with slow Pod cold starts.
 Whenever a Pod spun up, incoming requests would pile up and wait until it was finally ready.
 Most of that delay came from running Envoy just to handle the gRPC-Web → gRPC